 In this post, the Virginia Water Central News Grouper posts brief accounts and links to news articles about spills affecting surface water or groundwater in Virginia.
 Items are listed from most recent (at top) to oldest (at bottom).
-All hyperlinks to news accounts were functional at the time posted here, but there is no guarantee that they still are whenever you’re reading this.
+All hyperlinks to news accounts were functional at the time posted here, but there is no guarantee that the links still work whenever you’re reading this.

 Frequently used abbreviations: